run

 --affected

-Automatically filter to only packages that are affected by changes on the current branch.
+Filter to only packages that are affected by changes on the current branch.

-By default, the flag is equivalent to --filter=[main...HEAD]
+By default, the flag is equivalent to --filter=...[main...HEAD]

 .
 This considers changes between main